 In a medium-sized saucepan, stir together 2 1/2 cups (20 ounces) of the milk, along with the sugar, salt, and the vanilla bean.
 (If you're using vanilla extract, you'll add it at the end.)
 Bring this mixture to a simmer over medium heat, stirring to dissolve the sugar.

 While the milk and sugar are heating up, whisk the cornstarch, flour, and egg yolks with the remaining 1/2 cup (4 ounces) of milk.

 Temper the egg yolks

 Next, you're going to temper the egg yolks.
 This means you're going to raise the temperature of the yolks by whisking in some of the hot milk.
 Warming the eggs up slowly prevents them from scrambling when they're added to the rest of the hot liquid.

-Once you've added about 1/2 to 1 cup of hot milk to the egg yolks, pour the mixture through a strainer back into the remaining simmering milk, whisking constantly.
+Once you've added about 1/2 to 1 cup of hot milk to the egg yolks, pour the mixture through a strainer back into the remaining simmering milk.
+Then whisk the mixture constantly so it doesn't burn on the bottom.
 Straining will catch any strands of egg whites or other lumps that you don't want in your pastry cream, as well as the vanilla bean.
 (Use that vanilla bean to make your own vanilla sugar!)

 Boil, baby, boil!

 Bring the whole mixture to a boil, stirring constantly with a whisk until it thickens.
 It's helpful to also have a spatula nearby so you can scrape the corners of the pot periodically.
 The pastry cream will become more difficult to stir and start to have the consistency of mayonnaise as it heats up.